ImToni1/AnketaAndroid/README.md

 ## Setup and Running

-1. Clone the repository:
-    ```bash
-    git clone <REPOSITORY_URL>
-    ```
-2. Open the project in Android Studio.
+1. Open the project in Android Studio.
-3. Sync Gradle files if necessary.
+2. Sync Gradle files if necessary.
-4. Run the application on an emulator or a physical Android device (minimum API level 24).
+3. Run the application on an emulator or a physical Android device (minimum API level 24).

 ## Project Structure